ipfs/specs/IPIP/0000-gateway-error-handling.md

 ## Summary

-Ensure error handling in web gateways is clear and consistent.
+Ensure streaming error handling in web gateways is clear and consistent.

 ## Motivation